-Then, you only focus on collecting as many email addresses as you can get from your website and from other platforms to build your email list.
+Then, you only focus on collecting as many email addresses as you can from your website and other platforms to build your email list.

 Building an email list is the first and most important step of email marketing, to begin with.

 But when you start it, it will come across as the most challenging part of starting an email marketing campaign.

 So how do you collect email addresses from your prospective customers?

 Not just that, you have to ensure that you continue to get a consistent influx of email addresses regularly to maintain and grow your email list.

 Well, you don’t need to worry, as here we are enlisting every possible way in the book to collect email addresses in 2022.

 You have to make sure that there is something in it for them in exchange for the email address they are sharing.

 Without providing value, you cannot ask prospects or website visitors for their email addresses.

 You have to think about the emails you open on a regular basis and also those that you delete very often.